 The Petzl Spirit Express

-has long been a favorite of sport climbers and beyond.
+is a classic among sport climbers and beyond.
 It received a makeover a couple years ago, and along with some new colors, they trimmed a few fractions of an ounce off its weight (in true sport climbing fashion, of course).
 The Spirit Express comes with a keylock carabiner on each end and does everything a sport climber could ask for - clips are fast and snappy, the rope never snags on the keylock gate, and it was made to be grabbed.
 However, even with its latest weight loss it is still not really suited for long or alpine routes, so if that's your main climbing style keep reading for our Top Pick for Lightweight, but for everything else the Spirit Express is top of its class.
 Just don't loan them out or you may not get them back!

 Best Bang for the Buck